 There are also a lot of middle-aged European men (especially British) who like Elvis so much that it is clear they want to be American.
-It's made especially odd by the way he never toured himself outside the US (with the exception of a few shows in Canada) and that most of his international exposure happened thru the radio, his records, TV concerts and Hollywood movies.
+It's made especially odd by the way he never toured himself outside the US (with the exception of a few shows in Canada) and that most of his international exposure happened through the radio, his records, TV concerts and Hollywood movies.

 North Korea's Kim Jong-il was a huge Elvis fan.
 Supposedly, his bouffant hairstyle, sunglasses, and jumpsuits were modeled on Vegas-era Elvis.